 All businesses are looking to increase revenue, and Juniper Research reports that relevant emails delivered through automated campaigns drive 18 times more revenue than generic email blasts.
 Why?
 Here are some of the specifics:

-- Capturing lost profits- Businesses using automated emails for things like cart abandonment reminders may find that even a small percent of triggered emails can substantially increase revenue.
+- Capturing lost profits- Businesses using triggered emails for things like cart abandonment reminders may find that even a small percent of triggered emails can substantially increase revenue.
 Conversion rate for cart abandonment can be increased with enticements—such as a discount code for 20% off.

 - Immediate engagement- Likewise, a “how-to-get-started” email—like Jet’s below—that’s triggered when a customer joins a membership club, could increase conversion rates.

-- Guided call to action- Automated emails can serve as a guide to customers, with businesses steering them toward the next level of engagement.
+- Guided call to action- targeted emails can serve as a guide to customers, with businesses steering them toward the next level of engagement.
 Triggered emails produce the most timely calls to action possible, and catching a potential customer who is already well-qualified will almost always increase conversions.

 - Stronger lifecycle marketing- Triggered email drips can maximize lifecycle marketing—customer engagement over time—for both B2C and B2B products and services.
 For example, a B2B that offers on-demand software can send triggered emails based on the chosen plan, giving the subscriber more personalized content at each interaction.
 Appropriately matched content at each use case can increase customer satisfaction and conversion rates.